Shubhambaisakh/Furniture-Wizard/README.md

-# 🌟 Welcome to My Web Project – By Shubham Baisakh
+# 🌟 Welcome to My Web Project – By Team Wizards

 > A modern, fast, and scalable web application built with love, clean design, and powerful tools ✨